itsnotqwerty/qbot4k/README.md

 explainable alerts, and gives operators searchable investigations and case workflows.

+## Open Beta

+There is a free and open beta of QBot4K hosted at [qbot4k.dev](https://qbot4k.dev).
+The service will only be free as long as the beta is ongoing.
+As the service becomes more mature, a price will be set on monthly usage.

 ## Current scope

 - Live Discord messages, edits, deletes, membership, role, reaction, and